 Charles Xavier is a mutant who is the most powerful telepath alive, able to read both minds and to communicate mentally with others.
 His mental powers began emerging when he was a boy, and he decided to dedicate himself to protecting mutants and humans from harming one another.
 Charles conceived the idea of a school for teaching young mutants how to master their superhuman abilities.
 He is the founder and leader of the mysterious group of mutant fighters who will become known as the X-Men.
 His dream is that someday mutants and the rest of humanity will live together in peace.
 Using Cerebro, Charles locates a group of young mutants which include Scott Summers and Emma.
 They successfully escape Stryker’s mutant prison, future unknown.

 Raven Darkholme despises homo-sapiens.
 When she was a younger, she was taunted and threatened by school kids for her special gifts; that of a meta-morph.
 “It’s people like you who made me afraid to go to school as a child.” she once said.
 Raven is a key member of friend Erik Lehnsherr’s Brotherhood of mutants.
 She agrees with his thoughts on homo sapiens.
 Mystique’s gifts allow her to take on the shape and form of any person she wishes.
 Mystique was given the mutant “cure” by a stationed guard on a motorized mutant containment facility.
 Magneto barely felt sympathy for her, now that she was human.
 She did however invert troops from finding the brotherhood’s location.
-Her where-abouts are currently unknown.
+Her future where-abouts are unknown.
 (Video)

 John (Pyro) did not have a great childhood.
 At the age of 12 he developed his mutant gifts, which allowed him to manipulate fire.
 When his gifts manifested, his parents became frightened of his mutant ability, and left him to fend for himself on the streets of New York.
 This caused John to exhibit wild behavior, and his discovery of true hatred towards homo-sapiens.
 Professor Xavier had found John and asked him to join his school for the gifted.
 Since it was free room and board, John decided to take the offer, even though he did not really agree with Xavier’s beliefs.
 He later joined with Magneto’s brotherhood of mutants.
 Pyro escaped with his life during the Dark Phoenix attack on Alcatraz.
 (Video)